Aomori Station: Location

 Aomori Station is located at the western terminus of Aomori Prefecture Route 16, a 1,169 m road that provides access to the station from Japan National Route 4 in central Aomori.
-The station is situated within the urban core of central Aomori and is in close proximity to the city hall, prefectural hall, the city library, and several landmarks and museums including the Aomori Bay Bridge, A-Factory, and Nebuta Museum Wa Rasse.
+The station is situated within the urban core of central Aomori and is near the city hall, prefectural hall, the city library, and several landmarks and museums including the Aomori Bay Bridge, A-Factory, and Nebuta Museum Wa Rasse.
 Aomori Station is the northern terminus of the Ōu Main Line and the Aoimori Railway Line and the southern terminus of the Tsugaru Line.
 The stations adjacent to it along those lines, respectively, are Shin-Aomori Station, Tsutsui Station, and Aburakawa Station.

 Station layout

 Aomori Station has three island platforms connected to the station building by a footbridge.
-The station has a "Midori no Madoguchi" staffed ticket office, a convenience store, and a View Plaza travel agency.
+The station has a Midori no Madoguchi staffed ticket office, a convenience store, and a View Plaza travel agency.
 The station's two ticket offices for JR East and the Aoimori Railway Company are attended daily from 5:20 am to 10:30 pm, while the View Plaza agency is attended from 10:00 am to 5:30 pm daily.
 Tickets can also be purchased at two separate automatic dispensers for JR East and the Aoimori Railway Company.
 A second footbridge added during the station's reconfiguration in March 2021 connects the areas to the east and west of the station, allowing pedestrians to cross over the station's platforms without purchasing a ticket.